H.R. 2130: Tribal Trust Land Homeownership Act of 2025

 Lenders serving Indian Country

-Tribes and federal housing agencies trying to track deals
+Tribes and federal housing agencies tracking deals

 Who is affected by H.R.
 2130?